amilash/Product-Development-Process/README.md

 + SOW Creation - Biz Dev Attempts to gather some of the information in this: Project SOW Proposal Plan Template
     - Project/Product Manager Lead is then responsible for getting input from a Design and Technical Lead and creating a high level estimate and project plan that operates in reality and could be reasonably delivere on with enough room/time to complete and deliver sucessfully.
     - This goes back to Biz Dev resource to put into a contract SOW along with pricing and team size and skills list.
-    - SOW draft is sent through Tarun/Operations to get MSA and SOw approved ingternally
+    - SOW draft is sent through Operations to get MSA and SOW approved ingternally
     - Sent to client for approval.
     - Confirm project kickoff date.
 + Internal Resourcing Meeting - Ops meeting to discuss how to staff the project, a Product Manager and Team is assigned.